Reason for Priority

 I will continue to put the Nikon Code of Conduct into practice also to crystallize our corporate philosophy "Trustworthiness and Creativity" and management vision of "Unlock the future with the power of light."

 General Manager of Human Resources & Administration Division

 Chairperson of the Business Conduct Committee

-Main initiatives and results in the year ended March 31, 2018
+Main initiatives and results in the fiscal year ended March 31, 2020

 Nikon Sustainability Report